salihmarangoz/dawn_ik/README.md

 ### Code Generation

 **BE CAREFUL:** MAKE SURE JOINTS DONT HAVE EXTRA POSITION LIMITS.
 SOME CONFIGURATIONS LIMIT JOINT POSITIONS BETWEEN [-PI,+PI] FOR MORE STABLE MOVEIT SOLUTIONS.
 (See horti_model repository's salih_marangoz_thesis branch as an example and check the README.md)

+**FOR ADDING COLLISION OBJECTS OTHER THAN SPHERES:** Modify `dawn_ik.cpp` around line 295 to create `CollisionAvoidanceGoalNumeric` instead of `CollisionAvoidanceGoal`.
+With this change, dawn_ik will use numerical diff instead of autodiff.
+Be careful because the convergence performance may be affected.

 **ALSO:** For experiments, we disable head arm's collision in general.
 But this intervenes with the ACM.
 We recommend enabling all collisions (see horti_macro.xacro -> `experiment` property)